cliffbueno/IndicPiper/README.md

    ind: an IndicPiper database (e.g., made with `runIndicPiper()`). default = "genus_habitat_indicators_custom.csv"

 ## Resources
 We recommend running IndicPiper on a server or supercomputer due to the size of the databases and the heavy computation needed to run all of the iterations of multipatt on the large input tables.
-IndicPiper was developed on a server with 250 Gb RAM and 32 cores. `countHabitats` took 1 minute. `prepIndicPiper` took 24 minutes. `runIndicPiper` took 7 hours for 100 runs or 15 minutes for 5 runs (testing). `checkIndicPiper` took 3 minutes.
+IndicPiper was developed on a server with 250 Gb RAM and 32 cores. `countHabitats` took 1 minute. `prepIndicPiper` took 24 minutes. `runIndicPiper` took 7 hours for 100 runs or 15 minutes for 5 runs (testing). `checkIndicPiper` took 30 seconds.

 ## Reference
 IndicPiper will be described in a forthcoming publication.